Virtual Mailbox 101

 1. Auteur — Best for Canadian-owned with both Toronto and Vancouver

-Win: Auteur is Canada-built and Canada-owned, with same-day mail scanning and notification at downtown Toronto and downtown Vancouver addresses.
-The address is issued in proper Canada Post unit format from day one — so registered mail from the CRA, the Ontario Business Registry, and BC Registries all flows without manual intervention.
+Win: Auteur is Canada-built and Canada-owned, designed for same-day mail scanning and notification at downtown Toronto and downtown Vancouver addresses, with addresses issued in proper Canada Post unit format so registered mail from the CRA, the Ontario Business Registry, and BC Registries is handled without manual intervention.
 Mail receiving, scanning, and forwarding are bundled as a single service rather than bolted on as per-action fees that compound at high volume.

 Honest weakness: Toronto and Vancouver only.
 If you need a Calgary, Montreal, Halifax, or any non-GTA / non-Lower-Mainland Canadian address, Auteur is not the right choice in 2026.
 We are also pre-launch as of writing — if you need an address that goes live tomorrow, the partner-network providers below will get you there faster.